ashwindasr/Federated-Learning/README.md

   A cats and dogs classifier trained using Federated Learning and deployed using PyTorch and PySyft.

 #### What is Federated Learning?
-  [Federated learning](https://en.wikipedia.org/wiki/Federated_learning) enables multiple actors to build a common, robust machine learning model without sharing data, thus addressing critical issues such as data privacy, data security, data access rights and access to heterogeneous data.<br />
+  [Federated learning](https://en.wikipedia.org/wiki/Federated_learning) is a machine learning technique that trains an algorithm across multiple decentralized edge devices or servers holding local data samples, without exchanging their data samples.
+It enables multiple actors to build a common, robust machine learning model without sharing data, thus addressing critical issues such as data privacy, data security, data access rights and access to heterogeneous data.
 Check out Google's [online comic](https://federated.withgoogle.com) or [blog post](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html) for more details.

 #### Installation